Philippe734/Scripts/README.md

 ### Alert end of support
 Alert the user when the system is at the end of support, with a message.

+### GUI tool to format usb device
+Using yad to display the gui.

 ### VPN Demon
 For VPN : autoconnect and kill switch apps, scripts modified from https://github.com/primaryobjects/vpndemon